pferreirafabricio/globalization-strategies/README.md

 ## :open_book: About

 - **Globalization:** The broad strategy for making an app suitable for global use, encompassing both internationalization and localization.
+Globalization opens the door for the company to expand into other markets.
-- **Internationalization:** Preparing the app's architecture to support localization without changing the source code.
+- **Internationalization:** Preparing the app's architecture, services, logos to support new cultures.
+It is an intermediate step between the high-level globalization strategy and the country-specific localization.
-- **Localization:** Adapting the app for a specific locale, including translation and cultural adjustments.
+- **Localization:** Adapting the app for a specific locale, including translation and cultural adjustments, using culturally relevant products and illustrations.
 - **Translation:** Converting text from one language to another as part of the localization process.

 > [!NOTE]